KeYProject/key-docs/docs/user/quicktour/index.md

 Sect.
 [3.2](#sec:loading){reference-type="ref" reference="sec:loading"}.

 The menu bar consists of different pull-down menus:

-File

-:   menu for file related actions like loading and saving of problems
-    resp. proofs, or opening the Proof Management window
+* File: menu for file related actions like loading and saving of problems resp. proofs, or opening the Proof Management window

-View

-:   menu for changing the look of the KeY prover
+* View: menu for changing the look of the KeY prover

-Proof

-:   menu for changing and viewing proof specific options
+* Proof: menu for changing and viewing proof specific options

-Options

-:   menu for configuring general options affecting any proof
+* Options: menu for configuring general options affecting any proof

-About

-:   menu (as the name says)
+* About: menu (as the name says)

 KeY provides a complete calculus for the Java Card 2.2.x version including additional features like transactions.
 Further, it provides